Mali entry requirements for United Kingdom passport holders

 May be checked

-British passport holders need a visa to enter Mali in 2026.
-You must arrange this before you travel — there are no visa-on-arrival or e-visa options.
-Processing can take several weeks, so plan ahead.
+British passport holders need a visa to enter Mali for any purpose, including tourism.
+You must arrange this before you travel — there is no visa-on-arrival option for UK citizens.
+Plan ahead and apply through the Malian embassy or consulate.

 Entry requirements